lacemap/lacemap.github.io/README.md

 Tile providers
 ==============

-The demo page uses Open Street Map tiles, please check their [usage policy], to cut the long story short: choose another provider with another policy.
+The demo page uses Open Street Map tiles, please check their [usage policy].
+To cut the long story short: choose another provider with another policy.

 For that purpose override `laceMap.addTilesTo` before calling `laceMap.load()`.
 Below an example for MapBox from the [leaflet quick-start], it requires to sign-up for an id and token.
-See also [this overview].
+More providers in [this overview].

 [usage policy]: http://wiki.openstreetmap.org/wiki/Tile_usage_policy
 [leaflet quick-start]: http://leafletjs.com/examples/quick-start.html